UFO sightings in Albania: 12 July 1993

-July 13, 1993 article from Koha Jonë newspaper talking about the 1993 Cërrik UFO incident and 1963 Kallamishtëz UFO incident.
+13 July 1993 article from Koha Jonë newspaper talking about the 1993 Cërrik UFO incident and 1963 Kallamishtëz UFO incident.

-Around 8:00 PM, a glowing flying object appeared in the sky of Cërrik, Elbasan.
+Around 8:00 pm, a glowing object appeared in the sky of Cërrik, Elbasan.
 According to eyewitness accounts, the illuminated object made sudden and quick movements.
-The news that a UFO was flying around quickly spread throughout the town.
+The news that a UFO was flying overhead quickly spread throughout the town.
 Law enforcement was notified, and they tried to limit the spread of panic among the population.
 The glowing object disappeared from the sky around 10:00 pm, according to eyewitness accounts.